silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/03_Lists.md

 ## ArrayList

-[api:SilverStripe\ORM\ArrayList] exists to wrap a standard PHP array in the same API as a database backed list.
+[ArrayList](api:SilverStripe\ORM\ArrayList) exists to wrap a standard PHP array in the same API as a database backed list.

 	:::php
 	$sam = Member::get()->byId(5);